Hi, I’m Lisa Vogt.

 I help people take action to lead more fulfilling lives.

-I’m a life coach and podcast producer who believes you can have a full family life while using your talents, skills and experience in new, fulfilling ways.
+I’m a career and life coach who believes you can have a full family life while using your talents, skills and experience in new, fulfilling ways.

 I love to work with men and women to help them discover and turn their hidden dreams into reality.

 My clients want to find and follow their purpose, but are having trouble getting started.
 With my help, they find the confidence to try new projects that make them feel excited about their future.
 Together, we set and pursue new goals to achieve a more fulfilling life.